KhalidFinny/KhalidFinny/README.md

 - 📽️ Doing videography on the side
 - 💞️ I’m still learning
 - 📫 How to reach me @ffiinn.yy on ig
-- 💻 Want to be a multiplatform developer
+- 💻 Aspiring ot be Motorsport Data Analyst for Team strategies
-- 🧑‍💻 Training in flutter
+- 🧑‍💻 Training in Data Analyst and Front-End

 ### Contact me at